Malaysia: Ex-Prime Minister Najib Razak's graft conviction upheld | DW | 08.12.2021

 A Malaysian appeals court ruled to uphold the graft conviction of the country's former prime minister Najib Razak on Wednesday.

-Najib was convicted of looting the 1MDB state investment fund in July 2020.
+Najib was convicted of looting the 1Malaysia Development Bhd (1MDB) state investment fund in July 2020.

 The ruling was delivered over video conferencing web app Zoom as one of Najib's lawyers is believed to have contracted COVID-19.